j4kim/SVGtarien/README.md

 ### Text

-You can custom texts using the `font` method.
+You can customise texts using the `font` method.
 The first argument is the new font size.
 The optionnal second argument is a CSS font family name like `Times` or `Helvetica` or a generic name like `serif`, `monospace` etc... (see [font-family](https://developer.mozilla.org/fr/docs/Web/CSS/font-family) on the MDN).

 Input :
 ```